 Specific

 Specific goals are clear and to the point.
 They are easy to understand.
 Asking who, what, why, and which helps make goals clear.
+Being specific also helps you identify tasks that are necessary to achieve your goals.
 For example, aiming to become a Junior Marketing Specialist at a specific tech firm makes your goal more focused.

 Measurable